Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

 \subsection{Model Properties for Spatially Dependent von Mises Model}

-To better understand our models, we wish to compute the prior circular mean, circular variance, and circular correlation.
-While the definition for the circular mean and variance are given in equations \eqref{eq:circ_mean} and \eqref{eq:circ_var} respectively, we will calculate a notion of correlation proposed by Jammalamadaka and Sarma \citep{JammalamadakaSarmaCorrelationCoefficientAngular1988}.
+To better understand our models, we shall derive the prior circular mean, circular variance, and circular correlation for \textit{SvM} and \textit{SvM-p-2}.
+Due to space constraints we do not display the results for \textit{SvM-c} because one can easily combine the iterated expectation formula with the results for the special case \textit{SvM} to obtain such results.
+Due to lack of conjugacy, deriving properties for posterior distributions is difficult.
+Nonetheless, the following results are useful because practitioners can use them when setting informative priors.
+While the definition for the circular mean and variance are given in equations \eqref{eq:circ_mean} and \eqref{eq:circ_var} respectively, we will calculate a notion of correlation proposed by \citep{JammalamadakaSarmaCorrelationCoefficientAngular1988}.
 If $y_\ell$ and $y_{\ell'}$ have means $\alpha_\ell$ and $\alpha_{\ell'}$ respectively, then the correlation is defined to be

 These expectations are taken over the interval $[0, 2\pi)$ with respect to some distribution on the circle, $f_{\mathcal{C}}(y_\ell, y_{\ell'})$, or its marginal distributions.
 As noted by Jammalamadaka and Sarma, this is equivalent to